Some links in this post may be affiliate links

 Weddell's Palm is non-toxic to both humans and pets.
 It is safe to grow indoors.
 Indeed the fruits are edible and resemble and taste like coconuts.

-If you are looking to acquire Dwarf Coconut Palms for your collection, they are available online on Etsy (Link to Etsy).
+If you are looking to acquire Dwarf Coconut Palms for your collection, you may obtain these palms from Etsy (Link to Etsy).

-Weddell's Palm (Syagrus weddelliana) blossoms in very bright light with some direct sunshine, humidity of 60-70%, average warmth of 15-250C and moist soil, fertile, free-draining, all purpose potting soil coupled with monthly feeding during the growing season.
+To care for Syagrus weddelliana indoors, give it very bright light with some sunshine, humidity of 60-70%, warmth of 15-250C and moist soil, fertile, free-draining soil coupled with monthly feeding during the growing season.

-If light is too little, the growth will be slow, and leaves may turn pale and weak.
+If light is too little, plant growth will be slower, and leaves may turn pale and weak.
 Move it to brighter light or instal a grow light if the natural lighting is not enough.

-Turn the pot regularly to ensure that the palm receives light on all sides for uniform growth and prevent lopsided growth.
+Turn the pot regularly to ensure that the palm receives light on all sides for uniform growth to prevent lopsided growth.

-Weddell's Palm prefers warm temperatures of 15-250C with a minimum of -40C in the cold season.
-Keep it away from cold drafts as they can cause reduced growth and brown leaf tips.
+Syagrus weddelliana prefers a warmth of 15-250C with a minimum of -40C in winter.
+Keep it away from sources of drafts to prevent temperature flactuations which can cause reduced growth, wilting, drooping, yellowing and brown leaf tips.

-Feed Weddell's Palm with a balanced, liquid fertilizer monthly during the growing period.
-Do not feed during the cold season as growth is minimal at this time.
+Feed Weddell's Palm with a balanced, water-soluble fertilizer monthly in spring and summer.
+Do not feed in fall and winter to prevent fertilizer burn since growth is minimal at this time.

-To prevent fertilizer build up which is indicated by leaf burn and brown spots, regularly flush the soil.
+To prevent salts buildup which is indicated by leaf burn and brown spots, regularly flush the soil.
 Run a stream of water through the soil until water comes out through the drainage hole.
 Allow the stream of water to run for some time and repeat the process several times.

 The best soil for Dwarf Coconut Palm should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most all purpose potting mixes are ideal for this palm.
+A blend of 2 parts potting soil (for nutrients), 1 part perlite or sand (for drainage) and 1 part peat moss or coconut coir (for moisture) is good for this plant

 Weddell's Palm requires to be repotted once every year at the beginning of the growing season.
 Use a pot 1-2 sizes larger than the current one.